AvaProtocol/ap-operator-setup/README.md

     Only change the value of `operator_address` to your own operator wallet address.

-    ```

 ## 2.b One-time task: Register your operator to Ava Protocol AVS

 This step is only needed to be done once per operator.
+Also, recall that you would need to `cd` into `holesky` for testnet and `ethereum` for mainnet before running anything.

 ```
 docker compose run ap-operator register --config=/app/config.yaml